hotwired/stimulus/handbook/01_introduction.md

 ## Connecting HTML to JavaScript

-In the background, Stimulus continuously monitors the page, waiting for the magic `data-controller` attribute to appear.
+Stimulus continuously monitors the page in the background waiting for the magic `data-controller` attribute to appear.
 Like the `class` attribute, you can put more than one value inside it.
 But instead of applying or removing CSS class names, `data-controller` values connect and disconnect Stimulus _controllers_.

 Think of it like this: in the same way that `class` is a bridge connecting HTML to CSS, `data-controller` is a bridge from HTML to JavaScript.

 On top of this foundation, Stimulus adds the magic `data-action` attribute, which describes how events on the page should trigger controller methods, and the magic `data-target` attribute, which gives you a handle for finding elements in the controller's scope.

-* Magic attributes let you cleanly separate content from behavior, the same way you already separate content from presentation with CSS
+## Separation of Concerns

-* This separation gives just enough structure to your code to prevent it devolving into "JavaScript soup"
+Stimulus' magic attributes let you cleanly separate content from behavior in the same way you already separate content from presentation with CSS.
+Your JavaScript and HTML sources can live in separate files once again.

-* (Naming = organization = structure ???)
+And since Stimulus naturally encourages you to group related code by identifier, this separation of concerns gives you just enough structure to keep your code from devolving into "JavaScript soup."

-* Attributes also let you read the DOM and see what's going on
+## A Readable Document

-* That means when you come back to your templates later, you know where to look for corresponding JavaScript code
+When your JavaScript behavior is mapped out in magic attributes, you can _read_ a fragment of HTML and know what's going on.
+That's a welcome relief when you return to a template six months later and don't recall exactly how things fit together.

-* It also means others on your team can easily look at templates—or even the Web Inspector on a production page—to trace behavior or diagnose an issue
+Readable markup also means that others on your team can easily look at templates—or even the web inspector on a production page—to quickly trace behavior or diagnose an issue.

 ---